pingcap/docs-cn/alert-rules.md

 * Description:

-    When TiDB accesses TiKV, a Region error occurs.
+    TiDB server accesses the Region leader of TiKV according to its own cache information.
+If the Region leader has changed or the current TiKV Region information is inconsistent with that in the TiDB cache, a Region cache error occurs.
 When the error is reported over 6000 times in 10 minutes, an alert is triggered.

 * Solution:

-    View the monitoring status of TiKV.
+    View [**TiKV-Details** > **Cluster** dashboard](/grafana-tikv-dashboard.md#cluster) to see if the leader is balanced.

 #### `TiDB_domain_load_schema_total`